Abana55/Abana55/README.md

 💞️ Keen to join forces on web projects that are all about great user experience or innovative fin-tech.

-📫 Reach out to me at [Your Email/LinkedIn].
+📫 Reach out to me at anbana994@gmail.com/anbana55.
 I'm always up for a chat about tech, new ideas, or anything interesting!

 ⚡ Fun fact: I used to make furniture, which turned out to be a great way to sharpen my design skills for software development.
 Who knew, right?
 <!---